chrisgiordano720/Encrypted-Script-Parameters/README.md

 Change the file extension from .sh to .command and you can just double click this without having to run from a regular CLI.

 ## The following is the original content from Jamf IT
 I take no credit or responsibility for for the content that they initially provided.
-I just made it interative.
+I just made it interactive.

 ## What were we trying to solve?